5txvn/taiga/README.md

 </pre>
 <h6>Boolean Operator</h6>
 In Taiga, there are 3 main boolean operators (not talking about true/false).
 There is OR, AND, and NOT.
 In Javascript, the OR operator is ||, the AND operator is &&, and the NOT operator is !.
-Here is an example with the AND operator (and)
+Here is an example with the AND operator in Taiga <b>(and)</b>
 <pre>
 ~x = 1
 ~y = 1